heinsaar/kaizen/README.md

    .\kaizen.exe
    ```

-Running the executable will run the tests and show their outputs in the console.
+The tests will run and show their outputs in the console.